Typo

 Obsidian-Typo consists in the following procedure:

-1. Each Obsidian vault carries a dot-directory ``.obsidian`` in its root
+Each Obsidian vault carries a dot-directory

-switches used for this purpose are located in the bottom end of the
+After having installed the CSS snippets, they need to be enabled in the Appearance pane of the vault's settings in Obsidian.
+The switches used for this purpose are located in the bottom end of the Appearance pane.

 Nothing beyond these two steps is required to install Obsidian-Typo.
 To